 GGG aims to encourage and support beginners and improvers, and to give you the opportunity to have some fun with other girl golfers.
 When you first begin to play golf, you will probably be having lessons and hitting golf balls on a practice ground.
 Then comes your first game on a golf course with family or friends, or with other juniors.
 At this point, you can enjoy playing golf with other girls of your own age and standard by coming to some GGG events and entering card marking competitions.

 As you begin to improve, you will want to get a handicap.
-The junior organiser or handicap secretary at your golf club will tell you how to go about this when your golf is ready.
-To get a club handicap you need to play 9 or 18 holes of golf with someone who already has a handicap, so that they can mark a card for you.
-They will write down every shot you take on every hole, (including any air shots!).
-The club manages these handicaps.
+The Junior Organiser or Handicap Secretary at your golf club will tell you how to go about this when your golf is ready.

-At this stage you will be given a CDH number linking you to the Central Database of Handicaps system.
+You will also be given a CDH number linking you to the Central Database of Handicaps system.
 This is very important and is needed on most entry forms.
 You should take the number to all events.